416: Fire Maidens of Outer Space

 The Four Horsemen of the Apocalypse are figures in the Book of Revelation in the Bible.
 They are traditionally identified as War, Famine, Pestilence, and Death, although only Death is specifically named in the Bible.

-Poppycock and Fiddle-Faddle are snacks made with glazed popcorn and nuts, similar to Cracker Jacks.
+Poppycock and Fiddle-Faddle are snacks made with glazed popcorn and nuts, similar to Cracker Jack.
 Mr. Bulky is a franchise chain of sweet shops.

 It’s George Tobias!